 Do you want to learn how to train athletes and teams effectively to enhance performance?

-At Essex, your learning will be enriched even further by our unique and valuable connections with several National Governing Bodies, including The Football Association, Volleyball England, Basketball England and Rugby Football Union.
-Our links to industry provide you with opportunities to gain “real-world” experience, access to coach education courses and work towards externally accredited National Governing Body awards.
-You can also work with our on campus Human Performance Unit for “hands on” experience of helping athletes reach peak performance.
+At Essex, your learning is enriched even further by our unique and valuable connections with several National Governing Bodies, including The Football Association, Volleyball England, Basketball England and Rugby Football Union.
+Our links to industry provide you with opportunities to gain real-world experience, access coach education courses, and work towards externally-accredited National Governing Body awards.
+You can also work with our on-campus Human Performance Unit for hands-on experience of helping athletes reach peak performance.

 Your education extends beyond the university campus.
 We support you in expanding your education through offering the opportunity to spend a year or a term studying abroad at one of our partner universities.
 The four-year version of our degree allows you to spend the third year abroad or employed on a placement abroad, while otherwise remaining identical to the three-year course.